Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme to add action to the PATH, and action is the last directory
+My readme to count all directories in the PATH